ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

    Return a value for *release* that can be used to compare two versions with the "<" and ">" operators.

-.. function:: is32Bit()

-   Returns :data:`True` if the process is in 32-bit mode.

-.. function:: onlyIf(expr, message)

-   Decorator for enabling tests only when an expression is true.
-This is the same as :func:`skipUnless <unittest.skipUnless>` in Python 2.7 or later.

-.. function:: onlyPython2

-   Decorator for enabling a test only when using Python 2.x.

-   This is basically ``onlyIf(sys.version_info[0] == 2)``.

-.. function:: onlyPython3

-   Decorator for enabling a test only when using Python 3.x.

-   This is basically ``onlyIf(sys.version_info[0] == 3)``.

-.. function:: onlyOn32Bit

-   Decorator for enabling a test only when the process is running in 32-bit mode.

-.. function:: onlyOn64Bit

-   Decorator for enabling a test only when the process is running in 64-bit mode.

 .. function:: min_sdk_level(version)

    Decorator for enabling a test only when running with a build of PyObjC